oottppxx/enigma2/plugins/README.md

 * BigMac attempts to monitor IPTV streams and restart them if they get stuck.

-* Frenchs adds some spice to Heinz (see below), marking catchup supporting channels as the M3U download is proxied through it; it supports XCAPI.
+* Frenchs adds some spice to Heinz (see below), marking catchup supporting channels as the M3U download is proxied through it; it supports XCAPI and VAPI.

-* Heinz is a "ketchup" plugin, supporting XCAPI.
+* Heinz is a "ketchup" plugin, supporting XCAPI and VAPI.

 * Innocent is a local M3U proxy for SmoothStreams.